EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-nomad.md

 ## Prepare the contract

-While deploying, the 'masterSecret' constant in the `contract.js` should be the same as tenant secret.
+While deploying, the 'masterSecret' constant in the `contract.js` should be the same as the tenant secret (`EV_TENANT_SECRET`).

-make sure to keep the following multisigner preparing related code in `contract.js` commented as it is.
+Make sure to keep the following multisigner preparing related code in `contract.js` commented as it is.
 ```javascript
         ///////// TODO: This part is temporary for preparing multisig. /////////
         // if (!fs.existsSync('multisig')) {